Lakshaypahuja21/FOOTBALL-ENGLISH_PREMIER_LEAGUE/README.md

 Implement a Genetic Algorithm for learning attribute weights for the Nearest Neighbour Algorithm.
 Implement at least one mechanism for maintaining Diversity within the Population (25 marks)
 Deploy your model as a RESTful Web Service (10 marks)
 ```
+## For web app model deployment refer to master branch